 8. Do not answer spam mails and do not unnecessarily give away your e-mail adress

-9. Do not send unnecessary mail (like christmas wishes) and do not forward a chainletter
+9. Do not send unnecessary mail and do not forward a chainletter

 10. When you are no longer employed, the e-mail adress and the inbox will be removed.
 Give your employer access to your important work e-mails before you leave and delete any private messages.

 10 points about passwords.

 1. The password should contain a minimum of 12 mixed characters( like small and capitalised letters, numbers and special characters).
 IT may not include your name or userid and it cannot be an old password.